 All students are encouraged to have their health assessments done by their private health care provider to promote continuity of care.
 However, if this is not done, health assessments will be available in the schools or in the Fairfield Well Child Clinic for eligible students with parent authorization.

 Students who are experiencing health problems or are suspected of having a health problem may be referred to their private health care provider for a health assessment at other than required times.

 Students participating in high school interscholastic sports (tryouts, practice, or play) shall be required to have a health assessment no more than thirteen months prior to participation in the sport for the current school year.
 The health assessment is valid for a period of thirteen months from the date it was done.
 Once the health assessment becomes more than thirteen months old, the student cannot continue to participate in the sport until a new health assessment is done and submitted to the school.
-The health assessment must be done by a legally qualified practitioner of medicine (physician or osteopath licensed to practice in the United States), or by an advanced practice registered nurse, registered nurse, or physician assistant licensed to practice in Connecticut.
+The health assessment must be done by a legally qualified practitioner of medicine (physician or osteopath licensed to practice in the United States), an advanced practice registered nurse, registered nurse, or physician assistant licensed to practice in Connecticut, or by a legally qualified practitioner of medicine, an advanced practice registered nurse or a physician's assistant stationed at any military base.